Sojitz Corporation

 In recent years, global warming has emerged as a new issue of major importance and attention, and the global trend towards carbon neutrality has accelerated.
 Under these circumstances, it is necessary to transition from the simple use and supply of energy to new ways of using and supplying green energy.

-In order to achieve these aims, Sojitz will accelerate efforts to reduce CO2 emissions for the Group’s existing businesses as preparation for the coming age of a decarbonized society by increasing the company’s business resilience.
-At the same time, Sojitz sees this shift to decarbonization as a new opportunity that can be applied to future businesses, not only within the energy sector, but in a wide range of business fields.
+In order to achieve these aims, Sojitz will accelerate efforts to reduce CO2 emissions for the Group’s existing businesses in preparation for the coming age of decarbonization by increasing the company’s business resilience.
+At the same time, Sojitz sees the shift to decarbonization as a new opportunity that can be leveraged to develop new businesses, not only within the power sector, but in a wide range of business fields.
 Through these efforts, Sojitz aims to create “value for society” through decarbonization and to expand its earnings opportunities to create “value for Sojitz” in the process.

-Under our new Medium-term Management Plan 2023 which began in 2021, we will pursue the aforementioned decarbonization policies and other measures, as well as identify and measure Scope 3 and Scope 4 (avoided) emissions.
+Under Medium-term Management Plan 2023 which began in 2021, we have pursued the aforementioned decarbonization policies and other measures, as well as measuring and tracking Scope3 and Scope4 (avoided) emissions.

 Background to our policy